 Meaning of Capital Stock

-Common Vs Preferred Stock
+Common Vs. Preferred Stock

 Capital Stock Calculation

-In a similar fashion, a preferred stock balance can be calculated by multiplying the par value of the preferred stock with the number of preference shares outstanding.
+Similarly, a preferred stock balance can be calculated by multiplying the par value of the preferred stock with the number of preference shares outstanding.
 The par value of a stock is the initial price at which the stock is offered to the public.

 Capital Stock Example